ansleybrown1337/kerbel-long-term-impacts/docs/kerbel_master_concentrations_long_README.md

 ## 4. Notes on Data Quality and Schema

-- `"NA"` values represent missing data and are preserved as literal strings for schema compatibility.
+- `"NA"` values represent data that occured but was never measured (missing data), and are preserved as literal strings for schema compatibility.
 - `"U"` designates results below detection limits (undetected).
-- `"NA.IRR"` represents cases where no runoff occurred (irrigation-only events).
+- `"NA.IRR"` represents cases irrigation happened, but no runoff occurred.
-- `"None"` occurs in categorical fields where no method or lab information was recorded.
+- `"None"` occurs in categorical fields where no method or lab information was ever used

 ---